Balloonomania: Public responses

 Early ballooning was met with mixed responses.
 Crowds of hundreds or thousands of enthusiastic onlookers would turn out for a balloon launch, even threatening to riot if the launch was delayed.
 Some, however, were not quite as impressed, as shown by the events of August 27, 1783, when professor Jacques Alexandre César Charles, who had been commissioned to build a rival balloon to the Montgolfier's version using hydrogen, launched his balloon from the Champ de Mars before a large crowd including American scientist Benjamin Franklin.
 The balloon travelled for "forty-five minutes and fifteen miles to the village of Genoesse, where it was attacked by frightened peasants on landing."

 Regardless of these negative reactions, which were not in the majority, ballooning quickly caught the imagination of the general populace, with a crowd of up to 400,000 clamoring to see Jacques Charles make a manned ascent in Paris on December 1, 1783.
-Both Blanchard and Lunardi became famous for their ballooning stunts, with Blanchard and his companion Dr. John Jeffries being the first to cross the English Channel in a balloon on January 7, 1785.
+Both Blanchard and Lunardi became famous for their ballooning stunts, with Blanchard and his companion John Jeffries being the first to cross the English Channel in a balloon on January 7, 1785.

 The French magazine Mercure de France announced the rise of "balloon mania" on June 5, 1783, and based on its extravagant socio-economic impact, it can also be considered that such spending may have contributed to the growing discontent leading to the French Revolution.
 The costly spending by nobles and the wealthy on balloon-related entertainment and fashion was viewed by ordinary people as a waste of money and resources, further fueling the demand for political, social, and economic reforms.